SmogDr/edar_coursebook/docs/04-dataviz.md

 Which aesthetics are required for a plot depend on which geoms (more on those in a second) you're adding to the plot.
 You can find out the aesthetics you can use for a geom in the "Aesthetics" section of the geom's helpfile (e.g., `?geom_bar`).
-Required aesthetics are in bold in this section of the helpfile and optional ones are not.
-Common plot aesthetics you might want to specify
+Required aesthetics are often shown **in bold** in this section of the helpfile.
+Common plot aesthetics you might want to specify include:
-include:

 <table>
 <caption>(\#tab:aes-table)Common Plot Aesthetics</caption>